mikesol/wall/docs/src/tests-2.md

 ## `expect`

-Like many test runners, Wall has an assertion-like syntax based on the word `expect`.
+Wall has an assertion-like syntax based on the word `expect`.
 Here is a simple test in Wall:

 ```
 // simple-test.wall
 @begin-test
-expect (1.+ 1) 'toBe 2
+expect (+ 1 1) 'toBe 2
 @end-test
 ```